-Some infants may show signs in the first few months, while some may display discernible signs once they are two to three years old (3).
-Read this post to learn more about the signs, causes, diagnosis, and management of autism in babies.
+Infants may start developing the signs of autism in the first few months, becoming noticeable as the child becomes two to three years old (3).
+Read on to know more about the signs of autism, its causes, diagnosis, and management.

 Signs And Symptoms Of Autism In Babies

 The signs of autism can vastly vary across babies, depending on several factors, including the severity of the condition.
 Parents may be able to spot certain signs and symptoms based on the baby’s age.
 Do note that these signs and symptoms are not always conclusive indicators of autism, and you must flag your concerns to a pediatrician who can run appropriate tests for diagnosis (1) (2) (3).

 Below are signs and symptoms that usually may exhibit at specific ages.

 - Does not smile or exhibit joyful expressions

 At nine months: